itkhanz/Cypress-Framework/README.md

 * Add `.gitignore` to exclude files and folders from GIT
 * Add `README.md` to document
 * Start with writing tests under `cypress/e2e` directory.

 ### Using existing framework

-* clone git repo
+* Clone git repo
-* navigate to folder and open terminal
+* Navigate to folder and open terminal
-* run `npm install` to install the dependencies
+* Run `npm install` to install the framework dependencies

+> To add IntelliSense for IDE like VS Code, add the [Triple slash directives](https://docs.cypress.io/guides/tooling/IDE-integration#Triple-slash-directives) to the head of test file or use the [Refernce type declaration via jsconfig.json](https://docs.cypress.io/guides/tooling/IDE-integration#Triple-slash-directives)

 ---